Engagements on Lake Ontario: May to July

-Shortly after this, Chauncey received his guns and completed two frigates (Superior and Mohawk) even larger than Yeo's, and the heavily armed brig sloops Jones and Jefferson.
-However, his squadron was not ready for service until mid-July, and then delayed in port until the end of the month, as Chauncey was ill but refused to delegate responsibility to his second in command, Captain Jacob Jones.
+The American guns and other stores were carried overland from the battlefield of Big Sandy Creek to Sacket's Harbor (in one instance in an episode known as the "Great Cable Carry").
+Once Chauncey had received these guns and other equipment, he was able to complete two frigates (Superior and Mohawk) even larger than Yeo's, and the heavily armed brig sloops Jones and Jefferson.
+However, his squadron was not ready for service until mid-July, and was then delayed in port until the end of the month, as Chauncey was ill but refused to delegate responsibility to his second in command, Captain Jacob Jones.
 This seriously hindered the operations of the American army commanded by Major General Jacob Brown, and forced him to abandon a projected attack on Kingston and make an attack across the upper Niagara River instead.
 When the American squadron eventually did set out onto the lake, Yeo quickly retired into Kingston.
 The pattern for the year was set; whichever flotilla had a fleeting disadvantage in ships or guns stayed in harbour until they had built something bigger.